 First pollen of the year in Flatrock, Newfoundland, and it’s yellow.
 (April 17, 2016.)

 It seems too early for dandelions or any other naturally yellow flower, so I’m guessing someone has some crocuses planted nearby.
 Good enough.
 Spring in Newfoundland hasn’t quite sprung yet, but we’re getting there.

 First pollen on the year.
 Bee resting on old sugar cake.
 (April 17, 2016.)

 The pollen could also bee from coltsfoot, a.k.a.
 Tussilago, though I haven’t seen any around.
 It could pollen from pussy willows too.
 I’ll have to look around when I have a chance.

 APRIL 24, 2016: A week later the bees were bringing in more of the same pollen.

-It was only about 7°C in the backyard today (45°F), but it was enough for the bees in Hive #2 to bring in some pollen for the first time this year.
+It was only about 7°C in the backyard today (45°F), but it was enough for the bees in one of my hives to bring in some pollen for the first time this year.

 I like this photo because it shows how fuzzy all the bees are now:

 I didn’t expect to see the bees bring in pollen for another couple weeks.
 Natural sources of pollen and nectar are scarce.
 The bees must have discovered some flowers like this growing in someone’s flowerbed nearby: